 On New Years Day 2014, I had spent the day in prayer and knew I wanted to do something big to start the year off right.
-God had been teaching me to go and meet needs wherever I saw them, rather than always sitting back and waiting for a specific calling.
-Being called by God to a specific mission and proceeding with prayer and caution is very biblical; but I was also learning that the answer to helping the needy is already in the bible, and the answer is yes.
-This isn't the say that everyone should become a full time missionary or even sponsor a child- but rather, that everyone is called to serve the needy wherever they see them.
-It was on that same day that I fell in love, through a Facebook post, with an 7-year-old orphan named Estefani.
+I had been learning to go and meet needs wherever I saw them, rather than always sitting back and waiting for a specific calling.
+Being called to a specific person or place and proceeding with prayer and caution is very biblical; but I was also learning the answer to helping others is already in the bible, and the answer is yes.
+This isn't to say everyone should become a full time missionary or even sponsor a child; but rather, that everyone is called to serve people wherever they see a need.
+It was on the same day that I fell in love, through a Facebook post, with an 7-year-old girl named Estefani.

-Our team returned to Honduras in May of 2014.
-Throughout the week as my friend and I (mainly my friend) bonded with Estefani, we learned that her father killed her mother when she was a small child, and she witnessed it.
+Our team traveled to Honduras in May of 2014.
+Throughout the week as my friend and I bonded with Estefani, we learned that her father killed her mother two years earlier, and she witnessed it.
 Her father later died in jail.
-She now lived with distant relatives- an aunt, uncle, and their three children.
-They treated her okay, we were told, but not like one of their own.
-She craved parental love and attention.
-On our last night in Honduras, when we took her home from a fun day of vacation bible school and said our goodbyes, Estefani clung to my friend and I and sobbed.
+The relatives she lived with treated her okay, we were told, but not like one of their own.
+They often made her go to work while they let their own children stay home.
+On our last night in Honduras, when we took her home from a fun day and said our goodbyes, Estefani clung to my friend and I and sobbed.
 I felt helpless, knowing she needed so much more.
 She needed a family.
-I knew I would love to adopt her for real and be her mama all the time, but I also knew she wasn't really mine.
-After all, I had just given my friend permission to have the real relationship with her.
-They had already bonded.
-I could only pray that my friend would know what to do next.
-Shortly after the trip, Estefani wrote her a letter that said, “For me it was difficult to say goodbye, because you are the mother I do not have.
+Shortly after the trip, Estefani wrote a letter that said, “For me it was difficult to say goodbye, because you are the mother I do not have.
 I love you very much and I know God fills that void in my life.”

 Running to us on the first day